fabiomolinar/website/README.md

 # website
 My personal website

+This is just a bunch of notes I take in order not to forget things in the future. :)

 ## Running migrations

 It's not a good practice (nor a good idea) to run migrations while creating Docker images.
 One of the reasons being that the DB service may not even be running.